lithah/chaotic-marbles/README.md

 <img width="1600" height="800" alt="pixil-frame-0(54)" src="https://github.com/user-attachments/assets/f92922d6-6b7f-4fc5-94c7-621d3dc703c5" />
-                                   # Breakout like game made to learn love2d"
+# Breakout like game made to learn how to LÖVE <3

-I am trying to understand and learn how to code with Löve <3; and this project shows the progress made with it!
+I am trying to understand and learn how to code with love2d; and this project shows the progress made with it!

 # Currently Available
 - Menu